GrizzlyOne95/Battlezone98Redux_GOGModDownloader/README.md

 ## Features
 *   **Steam Workshop Integration**: Downloads mods using SteamCMD.
-No credentials or login are my needed.
+No credentials or login are needed.
 *   **Multi-Game Support**: Supports both **Battlezone 98 Redux** and **Battlezone Combat Commander**.
 *   **Mod Management**: Enable, disable, update, or delete mods via a GUI.
 *   **Smart Linking**: Uses Windows Junctions or Linux symlinks to link mods to the game folder without duplicating files.